t-casey/Blockchain_projects/2_Cryptocurrency_Wallet/README.md

-# FinTech Finder Web Dapp
+# FinTech Talent Finder - Web Dapp
 ## Overview:
 Welcome!
-You *<u>(the user)</u>* assumes the role of a Fintech recruiter/ employer looking to hire a professional from our 'Fintech Finder' Web3 Dapp.
+You *<u>(the user)</u>* assume the role of a Fintech recruiter/ employer looking to hire a professional from our 'Fintech Finder' Web3 Dapp.
 The user can navigate the page to find a suitable canidate to hire and can base their decision upon different factors included in each canidate's profile.
 Such as:

 * Rating
 * Hourly rate